Travel.State.Gov > International Travel > Country Information > Curaçao International Travel Infromation

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance to cover medical evacuation.
-Critically ill patients requiring service not offered in Curaçao are transferred to Colombia.
+Critically ill patients requiring service not offered in Curaçao are normally transferred to Colombia at the patient’s expense.
 If medical evacuation is authorized by the patient’s insurance carrier or funded privately (approximately $15,000 – $25,000), patients can be transferred to the United States.

-Curaçao’s medical system is fashioned after the Dutch medical system which emphasizes the use “house doctors” (or huisarts) as a gateway to more specialized medical care.
-House doctors are outpatient primary care physicians.
-They are not required to have completed postgraduate training such as a residency program.
-Specialists have received training similar to residency programs in the United States.
+Curaçao’s medical system emphasizes the use of “house doctors” or “huisarts,” outpatient primary care physicians who may not have completed postgraduate training such as a residency program.
 Some surgical specialties, e.g., neurosurgery and cardiac surgery, are not represented on the island.